Course Catalog Online

 3 Credits

-Explores the theory and practice of implementing a culturally responsible early childhood program.
+Explores the theory and practice of implementing a culturally responsive and inclusive early childhood program.

 ECED 216|Advanced Special Topics